In the 7th installment in my #MinimalistManager Challenge, I get rid of all electronics for 24 hours.

 Follow my #MinimalistManager journey:

-Stay tuned for the next installment, where I will spend a day showing gratitude.
+Stay tuned for the next installment, where I will spend time in meditation.